 Now that you’ve established partnerships, it’s important to nurture this relationship.
 When serving your mutual customers, your partnership should appear as a united front and should never point fingers back and forth.
 Established channel escalation paths make it easy to work directly with a partner and solve issues on behalf of the customer – and, both of the companies and the customer win!

-Now that you understand the initial factors for evaluating a resale channel model and the preparation steps for your business, stay in touch to receive Part 2 of this blog series!
+Now that you understand the initial factors for evaluating a resale channel model and the preparation steps for your business, check out our post about launching a telecom sales channel!
 We’ll send other tips and resources to help you improve your business and billing strategies, directly to your inbox.
 Or, contact us if you think Rev.io is a potential partner for you!
 As one of the best billing softwares for usage-based offerings, we’re always looking for new partnership opportunities.

 Don’t think you’re a partner?
 Well, you can always evaluate our billing platform, Bill-on-Behalf-of solution, and Agent Portal to alleviate your back-office and customer management challenges.
 Clients using Rev.io have grown by more than two times the industry average for four consecutive years.
-Get in touch today!
+Contact Rev.io today!